What is the dropController?

 dropControllerV3 – 6 ports.
 This is now the DIY version.

 dropControllerV4 – 8 ports and 16 ports.
-16 port version coming soon.
+16 port version is by special order only at the moment.

 Is plain water good for water drop photography?